oqolarte/oblong/content/project/site.md

 ## Front-end

-As you are well aware, this site has a very simple design.
+As you are well aware, this site's design borders on brutalism.
 Admittedly, it's the result of having only a working knowledge of HTML and CSS, and none of JavaScript.
-It turns out that this is a feature, not a bug.
+It turns out that this is a feature, not a bug, for static websites anyway.

 By foregoing intricate UI/UX design, I can focus on what matters most: *content*.
 Let me explain.